plumier/plumier/docs/Extend.md

 The execution order also affect the `ctx.parameters` value which will only available after Parameter Binding process, so global middleware will not be able to access them.

 ## Metaprogramming
-One of Plumier key feature is it provide request metadata information for metaprogramming.
-This metadata information accessible from middleware, custom authorizer and custom validator.
+One of Plumier key feature is it provide metadata information for metaprogramming.
+This metadata information accessible from all custom extensions.

 ```typescript